ResearchGate and copyright

 Of course you can share a copy of your paper personally with a colleague by e-mail.
 If you get such a request via ResearchGate they may encourage you to upload it to your profile.
 If you do not feel entitled to do that, make sure that you just send it by email.

-Note that Elsevier has recently changed its conditions, putting more restrictions on sharing.
-This policy change is retrospective, so papers that could be made public in the past can no longer be made public.
+Note that Elsevier has changed its conditions, putting more restrictions on sharing.
+This policy change is retrospective, so papers that could have been made public in the past can no longer be made public.

 ResearchGate is sometimes criticized because they send e-mails to the co-authors of your papers as if they are sent on your behalf.
 If you do not want that you can turn these notifications off: